mikedamay/PureDI/README.md

     TODO exception should be thrown if Execution fails due to type mismatch.
     TODO investigate why catch in outer function does not trap exception TODO thrown in inner function.
+    TODO document that factories must take care of any dependency TODO injection for member variables.
+    TODO How does tye cycle guard interact with factories